Electrical-Extrusion/sprint-4/Objective 7 - HTTP.md

 | Delete | Deletes files or scripts, rarely used. |

-Basic steps in HTTP are as follows.
-1. Client makes a request using 'GET'.
-This request includes a startline and headers, but no body.
-2. Server responds with an 'OK' (200) message.
-This response includes a startline, headers, and body.

 Proxies are intermediaries or middlemen between clients and servers.
 Proxies work to secure data on the client side by filtering blocked content and on the server side to prevent malicious requests.
 For example, on the client side, a proxy might be set up on a elementary school network to only allow access to educational websites.
 On the server side, a proxy might be set up to only allow requests from known IP addresses, or with certain credentials.